AnDruStein/HtmlS/README.md

 ```javascript
 # *div @bordered @block
 ```
+* styles are defined with the `style` keyword, followed by style's name and the actual style in
-* styles are reusable
+* styles have names, so they can be reused
 * element may have any number of styles
-* Good practice is defining styles before beginning the script
+> Good practice is defining styles in the beginning of the script file!
 #
- > Don't forget about
 ### Attributes
 ```javascript
  # *img { src "example.png" } { id "image" }
 ```
-* between brackets `{` and `}` specify attributes
+* attributes are specified between brackets `{` and `}`
-* separate id and value with `space`
+* id and value are separated with `space`
 * element may have any number of attributes
 #
-> Access more complexity with
 ### Nodes
 ```javascript
 # *div .header
  -  # *div .firstChild
   --  # *div .secondChild
 ```
-* to specify a child node, begin command from minus
+* to specify a child node, begin command with `-`
-* the element appends to the first node which has one minus less
+* the element appends to the first node which has one dash less than itself
-* any number of spaces can be used between `-`
+* any number of spaces can be used between `-` symbols
 #
-> And much more complexity with
 ### Groups
 ```javascript
   # *div .square [margin proportion quantity] .container